Great Elm (GEG)

 Keri A. Davis, Chief Financial Officer

-Ms. Davis has been the Chief Financial Officer of Great Elm Group since May 15, 2023, and brings over twenty years of finance and accounting experience in the asset management sector.
-In addition to her role at GEG, she has served as Chief Financial Officer and Treasurer of Great Elm Capital Corp. (“GECC”) since March 2019.
-Before joining Great Elm, Ms. Davis was a Senior Manager in the Audit practice of PwC from 2005 to 2017, where she focused primarily on Asset Management clients.
+Keri A. Davis has been the Chief Financial Officer of Great Elm Group, Inc. since May 15, 2023.
+Additionally, she has served as the Chief Financial Officer and Treasurer of Great Elm Capital Corp. ("GECC") since March 2019.
+Before these roles, Ms. Davis was the SEC Reporting Manager for both Great Elm Group, Inc. and GECC.
+Her previous experience includes working as a Senior Manager in the Audit practice at PwC.

 Adam M. Kleinman, President

-Mr. Kleinman serves as President of Great Elm.
-He is also GECC's Chief Compliance Officer and GECM's President, General Counsel, and Chief Compliance Officer.
-Previously, he was a Partner, Chief Operating Officer, and General Counsel of MAST Capital from 2009 to September 2017.
-Prior to MAST Capital, Mr. Kleinman was an associate in the Banking and Leverage Finance group at Bingham McCutchen LLP, where he represented financial institutions, hedge funds, and corporate borrowers in a range of commercial finance transactions.
+Adam M. Kleinman has served as the President of Great Elm Group, Inc. since March 21, 2018.
+He also holds positions as GECC's Chief Compliance Officer and GECM's President, General Counsel, and Chief Compliance Officer.
+From 2009 to September 2017, Mr. Kleinman was a Partner, Chief Operating Officer, and General Counsel at MAST Capital.
+Earlier in his career, he was an associate in the Banking and Leverage Finance group at Bingham McCutchen LLP, where he advised financial institutions, hedge funds, and corporate borrowers on various commercial finance transactions, including syndicated debt financings, asset-based credit facilities, and debt workouts and restructurings.

 Nichole Milz, Chief Operating Officer